Creating a vision for the future of mobile trading

 Key user tasks

-To focus our efforts we identified four key users tasks.
+To focus our efforts, we identified four key user tasks.
 These 'red routes' are the foundational user journeys that made our product most valuable and captured 90% of our traders' actions.

 • 01 Register and manage an account